trtcrd/SLIM/README.md

   <img src="https://github.com/yoann-dufresne/SLIM/blob/master/www/imgs/slim_logo.svg" alt="SLIM logo" width="250px"/>
 </p>

+**What is it?**

-SLIM is a node.js web app providing an easy Graphical User Interface (GUI) to wrap bioinformatics tools for amplicon sequencing data analysis (from illumina paired-end or nanopore FASTQ to annotated ASV/OTU matrix).
+SLIM is a web application that aims to facilitate the access to state-of-art bioinfirmatic tools to non-specialist and to command-line reluctant for the processing of raw amplicon sequencing data, i.e. DNA metabarcoding, from illumina paired-end or nanopore FASTQ to annotated ASV/OTU matrix.

+SLIM is based on the node.js framework, and provide a Graphical User Interface (GUI) to interact with bioinformatic softwares.
+It simplifies the creation and deployment of a processing pipeline and is accessible within an internet browser over the internet.
+It is maintened by [Adrià Antich](mailto:a.antich@ceab.csic.es) and [Tristan Cordier](mailto:tristan.cordier@gmail.com).
 The application is embedded in a [podman](https://podman.io/).

+The full documentation is available [here](https://github.com/adriantich/SLIM/blob/master/man/README.md#tutorials).

 # Install and deploy the web app